EsotericSoftware/tablelayout/README.md

 ## Widget size

 By default, the table attempts to size widgets to their preferred size.
-If the widgets don't fit, they are sized between their preferred size and their minimum size, with widgets that have a larger preferred receiving more space.
+If the widgets don't fit, they are sized between their preferred size and their minimum size, with widgets that have a larger preferred size receiving more space.
 If the widgets don't fit at their minimum size then the layout is broken and widgets may overlap.
 The `fill` methods won't make a widget larger than the widget's maximum size.

 Widgets should not be subclassed to change the preferred, minimum, or maximum size.
 Instead, these sizes can be set on the cell and will be used instead of the widget's value.